MattSegal/redbubble/README.md

 Scripts for generating PNGs for Redbubble T-shirts

-PNG images are 7632x6480 size
+Generates PNG images - high resolutions (7632x6480) preferred..
-300 DPI
-use CMYK for designs but convert to RGB for the image use transparent backgrounds
+Remember to use transparent backgrounds.